 The next two pages have photos showing where the mica insulators go.
 On the first picture, the screws for the drivers aren't there.
+The photos on the next page also apply to the TS-940S.

 The "X's" below mark the insulator locations.
 The output "pills" mount right to the heat sink.